 Distracted driving has become one of the top causes of car accidents, both in the state of Florida and throughout the United States.
 This should come as no surprise given the ever-increasing number of distractions that exist in cars today.
 From GPS devices to cell phones that allow you to send and receive texts and emails, there is a lot to do in the car other than focusing on the road.
 Sadly, when you look away and pay attention to anything other than driving, it significantly increases the risk of becoming involved in a crash.

-At David I. Fuchs, Injury & Accident Lawyer, P.A., you will find an experienced Fort Lauderdale car accident attorney who is committed to fighting for justice on behalf of each client he accepts the responsibility of representing.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., you will find a Fort Lauderdale distracted driving car accident lawyer who is committed to fighting for justice on behalf of each client he accepts the responsibility of representing.
 If a driver fails to be reasonably safe and competent because he is distracted, he can be sued for damages when he causes a crash.
-Attorney David I. Fuchs has more than 30 years of experience representing clients in car accident cases and can help if you or a loved one has been involved in a distracted driving crash in South Florida.
+Attorney David I. Fuchs has more than 30 years of experience representing clients in car wreck cases and can help if you or a loved one has been involved in a distracted driving crash.

-“Distracted driving” can involve any type of distraction that impedes the driver’s ability to dedicate 100% of his or her attention to the driving task.
+“Distracted driving” can involve any type of interruption that impedes the driver’s ability to dedicate 100% of his or her attention to the road.
 Common driver distractions include eating and drinking, reading, talking to passengers, looking at maps or a GPS, fiddling with the radio, and – the deadliest distraction of them all – using a handheld cell phone.

 Cell phones are especially dangerous because they take a driver’s eyes off the road, hands off the wheel, and mind off of driving.
 It is against the law to text and drive in Florida, but hundreds of drivers still do so every day.